 But are you really alone?

-Legend has it that the London Underground network plays host to a number of ghosts – spirits doomed to haunt the tube lines for all eternity.
+Legend has it that the London Underground network hosts several ghosts – spirits doomed to haunt the tube lines for all eternity.

 For a bit of a spook, or just for a laugh, check out our list of haunted London Underground Stations!
 Boooo!

-Click map to enlarge or click here to view movable map.
+Click the map to enlarge or click here to view a movable map.